 The Pomor case at first developed similarly to others wherein authorities and civil society advocated to scientists and vice versa—scientists convinced civil society of their power—in connection with challenges posed by environmental catastrophes or epidemics.
 Scientists were quite happy to propose a plan of research to provide clear reasons for these events and actions to prevent them.
 Well-known examples of the involvement of scientists in the public campaigns of that time range from confronting drought and famine with scientific studies of soil and vegetation to health campaigns in which bacteriologists and other medical scientists were highly involved.
 Changes in attitude toward risk appear in examples from bacteriology of the same time.
 For instance, while rabies in Russia was infrequently contracted, and the risk of getting it was many times less than most other infectious diseases, the fatal character of rabies and the fear it aroused put anti-rabies vaccination at the forefront of public health concern in southern Russia.
 Struggle against this rare but terrible disease united the efforts of scientists and civil society for the benefit of both.
-Deaths from disease and deaths at sea might be considered barbaric, uncivilized death caused by the most terrifying forces of nature: wild animals and the depths of the ocean.
+Like deaths from disease, deaths at sea might be considered barbaric and uncivilized, caused by the most terrifying forces of nature: wild animals and the depths of the ocean.
 In putting an end to these deaths, modern science could secure for humans freedom from malevolent aspects of the natural world.

 Some general assumptions about science circulated in Russian society at that time: the usefulness of applied science to improve human interactions with nature—in agriculture, forestry, fisheries, and mining—and an understanding of the importance of science for better risk management in all sides of human life.
 These two approaches coexisted with the notion of science for its own sake and for the improvement of society in general.
 All these assumptions led to broad support of scientific education for improvement of economic life and better social order.